MicrosoftDocs/azure-docs/articles/connectors/connectors-native-http.md

 ### Missing location headers in responses

-HTTP requests or calls to some APIs, services, or systems might get responses that are missing the `location` header.
-This header usually contains a `GET` callback URL and a "refresh" ID for an endpoint that the caller can check and track the status for an asynchronous request refresh.
-The caller waits for the destination to accept the request for processing, which is indicated by returning a `202 ACCEPTED` response.
-The caller then continually polls the status endpoint until the destination returns a `200 OK` successful response.
+When an HTTP action calls or sends a request to an API, service, or system, that destination returns a `202 ACCEPTED` response to the caller after accepting the request.
+However, sometimes the destination returns a response that doesn't include the `location` header.
+This header usually specifies a callback URL and a "refresh" ID for an endpoint that the caller can use to regularly check the status of an asynchronous request refresh.
+The caller checks the status until the destination returns a `200 OK` successful response or other status.

-HTTP actions, but not triggers, have an **Asynchronous Pattern** setting that specifies if the destination accepts requests for processing by returning a `202 ACCEPTED` response, the destination immediately returns that response.
-That way, the logic app doesn't have to wait and can continue polling the status endpoint until processing is complete.
-By default, the **Asynchronous Pattern** setting is enabled.
-However, to confirm that the setting is enabled, follow these steps:
+HTTP actions, but not triggers, have an **Asynchronous Pattern** setting, which specifies that the destination immediately return a `202 ACCEPTED` response after receiving a request for processing.
+That way, the logic app doesn't have to wait and can start checking on the request status until processing is complete.
+Although the **Asynchronous Pattern** setting is enabled by default, you can disable the setting so that the HTTP action doesn't check the `location`header when the header is missing.

 1. On the HTTP trigger or action's title bar, select the ellipses (**...**) button.

-1. Find the **Asynchronous Pattern** setting, turn the setting to **On** if not already enabled, and select **Done**.
+1. Find the **Asynchronous Pattern** setting, turn the setting to **Off** if not already disabled, and select **Done**.

    ![Check "Asynchronous Pattern" setting](./media/connectors-native-http/asynchronous-pattern-setting.png)